Fiserv/exchange/docs/getting-started/getting-started-funding.md

 <!--
 type: tab
-titles: Gross Billing Example, Billing Example
+titles: Gross Billing Example, Ahdoc Billing Example -->
--->

 Please see two examples by switching the tab,  on how the billing block can be used.
 This sample shows how the billing block can be used to bill for a gross instruction.